Old Building Inspection in Malaysia

 Upon the completion of the inspection, the PEPC will analyze the result then produce a report based on the observation.
 The report should consist of the 5 chapters, which include introduction of the building, observation during the visual inspection, the root cause of defects, proposed rectification measures, and conclusion (safe or unsafe).
 If the PEPC in his opinion that the structural defect will likely endanger or reduce the structural integrity, then the PEPC shall recommend a full structural investigation to be carried out and it will be under the separate scope of services.

-In conclusion, it is crucial to engage PEPC to conduct visual inspection for 10 years old tall building (exceeding 5 storeys), to comply with the act while ensuring public safety!
+In conclusion, it is crucial to engage PEPC to conduct visual inspection for 10 years old tall building (exceeding 5 storeys) and proper building defect management, to comply with the act while ensuring public safety!

 Ir.
 Dr. Justin LAI Woon Fatt (2019).
 Failure To Inspect 10 Years Old Building Is a “Crime”?.
 Retrieved from https://ipm.my/failure-to-inspect-10-years-old-building-is-a-crime/